lambrian/Epidemic-Visualization/README.md

 PUBLPOL 122 Final Project
 ---
-D3 Project to visualize the spread of a disease based on key disease characteristics, such as:
+Cytoscape Project to visualize the spread of a disease based on key disease characteristics, such as:
   * rate of contagion
   * mortality rate
   * window of time during which contagious
+  * initial number of infected individuals in the graph